Did you know that certain chemicals in your home’s air can cause the corrosion of your air conditioner or heat pump’s coils? What about humidity?

 So how can you help to prevent coil corrosion?
 One big step is humidity control.
 If you tend to have issues with the humidity in your home being over 45-50%, you definitely need to look into a whole-home dehumidifier.
 (If you don’t know how high the humidity is in your home, we can come measure it for you!)

 By taking the humidity out of the air, you’ll be removing much of the “fuel” needed for corrosion.
 And dehumidifying won’t just help prevent corrosion.
-High indoor humidity can also lead to mold growth and damage to wood floors and furniture.
+High indoor humidity can also lead to organic growth and damage to wood floors and furniture.
 Plus, it makes your home less comfortable.
 So humidity control is a win-win-win.

 See Also: Air Cleaner, Filtration, Humidity Control